wcasper/math107spring2022/_worksheets/ws4/ws4.md

 hdiff = Aflt(1:end-1,1:end-1)-Aflt(1:end-1,2:end);
 hdiff = abs(hdiff);
 ```

+In fact, we can think of this as just another example of a **linear image filter**!

 If we try to plot this using *imshow(hdiff)* things go a bit weird because hdiff still has floating point values.
 To fix this, we convert it back to 8-bit unsigned integers before showing it.